-Z-Factor Calculator for DEM
+Z-Factor Calculator for DEM | EPSG:4326 Slope Correction Tool

 SHARE:

-Z-factor (Degrees DEM) — coordinates.geojamal.com
+Z-factor for degree-based DEMs — coordinates.geojamal.com

-Z-Factor Calculator
+Interactive Z-Factor Calculator

-Drag & Drop your GeoTIFF here
+Drag and drop your GeoTIFF here

 or use the file picker above